Cristaldo-Fiorela/Cristaldo-Fiorela/README.md

-# Hi world 👋 My name is Fiorela Cristaldo
+# Hi world 👋 My name is Fiorela Cristaldo, Software developer, based in Argentina ⭐
 ![bannerGit](https://imgur.com/u3Xw3h9.png)

 - 📫 How to reach me: cristaldofiorela@gmail.com

 - 📄 Know about my experiences on my [LinkedIn Profile](https://www.linkedin.com/in/fiorela-cristaldo/ "LinkedIn Profile")

 - ⚡ Fun fact: Before becoming a web developer I was a filmmaker. 😅 🎬

-## About Me

-⭐ Hi!
-I'm Fiorela Cristaldo, FrontEnd developer, based in Argentina
-🌱 I’m currently pursuing a degree in Software Engineering.
+- 🌱 I’m currently pursuing a degree in Software Engineering.

 ## Languages and Tools: